A Prym-Narasimhan-Ramanan construction of principal bundle fixed points: Moduli spaces of principal bundles and twisted equivariant structures

-In this section we assume $G$ to be connected.
-In this case, the moduli space of holomorphic principal $G$-bundles was constructed by Ramanathan in \cite{ramanathan-moduli-I} and \cite{ramanathan-moduli-II}.
-We recall the stability notions for $G$-bundles using the approach in \cite{oscar-ignasi-gothen}, which is more adapted to our approach.
-Fix a maximal compact subgroup $K$ of $G$ with Lie algebra $\lie k$ and a non-degenerate pairing $\langle\cdot,\cdot\rangle$ on $\lie g$ extending the Killing form.
-Every element $s\in i\lie k$ determines a parabolic subgroup $P_s$ with Lie algebra $\lie p_s$ of $G$, namely
+Let $G$ be a --- not necessarily connected --- reductive complex Lie group.
+Throughout this section, we keep the same notation as in Section \ref{section-equivalence-of-categories}.
+Fix a $\Gamma$-invariant maximal compact subgroup $K$ of $G$ with Lie algebra $\lie k$ and a $G$-invariant non-degenerate pairing $\langle\cdot,\cdot\rangle$ on $\lie g$.
+Every element $s\in i\lie k^{\Gamma}$ determines a parabolic subgroup $P_s\le G$ with Lie algebra $\lie p_s$, namely